There are a mash-up of influences on this song, which is typical of Def Leppard, whose frontman Joe Elliott told us

 Joe can't always identify the specific influences, but the first record he bought was "Sugar, Sugar

 ," which was a huge hit for the cartoon band The Archies in 1969.
-Near the end of that song, there is a line that goes "Pour a little sugar on me, baby," which Elliott says inspired this song.
+Near the end of that song, there is a line that goes "Pour a little sugar on me, baby," which Elliott says was at least subconscious inspiration for this song.